kiranshashiny/wemos_Pubsub_Temp_Lights_cloudmqtt/README.md

 The broker can also be used to publish messages downstream to the controller to turn lights on or off.

+The CONTROL_LIGHTS Pin 14 onboard the Wemos D1 R1 is initially turned off as I dont want to trigger the SSR to turn on the 220v/240 Living room lights on.

+The onboard LED is off until the unit connects to the router ( another indicator that the connection is not done when connected )

+If the onboard-blue LED is light - that means the unit/uC established the connection to the router successfully. ( Another way to debug in case things dont work as planned )

+To do :
+A subscribe option to tell what is the state of the SSR/ living room lights, and turn on a LED on / off.

 Compile Parameters for Wemos D1 R1

 ![image](https://user-images.githubusercontent.com/14288989/178680412-45afd241-ef33-40b8-9d33-046d9b927726.png)